 in a case of reasoning, if it is basic enough, the only thing to think is that I have grasped the truth directly.
 I cannot pull back from a logical inference and reconfirm it with the reflection that the reliability of my logical thought processes is consistent with the hypothesis that evolution has selected them for accuracy.
 That would drastically weaken the logical claim.
 (Nagel 2012, 80)

 Why would it “drastically weaken” the logical claim?
 A rule of inference, on evolutionary theory, would (for example) have to genetically mutate into existence and then be naturally selected for because it conferred a survival advantage to an organism in its environment, not because it is universally valid.
 Natural selection only selects those mutations that confer survival advantages to organisms in their environment, nothing more.
 There is no reason, on evolutionary theory, why any mutation that has survival value for an organism in one environment would have survival value for that organism everywhere and at all times; nor why a mutation that has survival value for one organism should necessarily have survival value for another organism.
-Moreover, saying that the rule, “P” plus “If P then Q” implies “Q”, is a valid form of inference because it confers survival advantage to an organism in its environment, is saying that the rule has local and relative validity, whereas the rule itself is a nonlocal and nonrelative (hence universal) statement: What it says doesn’t depend on whether or not it has survival value to any organisms in any environment, nor does it depend on when it mutated into existence.
+Moreover, saying that the rule, “If P then Q” plus “P” implies “Q”, is a valid form of inference because it confers survival advantage to an organism in its environment, is saying that the rule has local and relative validity, whereas the rule itself is a nonlocal and nonrelative (hence universal) statement: What it says doesn’t depend on whether or not it has survival value to any organisms in any environment, nor does it depend on when it mutated into existence.
 So saying that a logical inference is valid because it confers survival advantage to an organism in its environment, is another way of saying that the logical inference is not universally valid; or that the universally validity that it seems to have, is an illusion.
 (The same conclusion follows if we try to regard reason as an accidental side effect of natural selection, or as a product of ‘genetic drift’.)
 Of course, as we’ve seen, at least one kind of logical inference is universally valid—it cannot be any other way.

 Nagel continues: